NoaBabliki/ticket_website_final/README.md

 ## Tasks

-The exam is split into 3 parts.
+The project is split into 3 parts.
 The first part is about adding UI functionality.
 The second part goes a bit broader into the client-server integration and business logic.
 The third part is about creativity and good "big-picture" intuition.

-**Note that 1d and 2c are bonus tasks**

 ### Part 1 - Ticket item improvements